Use it or lose it: a tax year end checklist

 Check investments held outside your ISA and pension

-Did you know dividend tax and capital gains tax allowances will be slashed from 6 April?
-Remember, you can sell your existing investments and use the money to top up and make the most of your ISA and pension’s excellent tax-efficient features:
+Remember, if you hold investments outside an ISA or pension in a taxable account you can sell your existing investments and use the money to top up and make the most of your ISA and pension’s excellent tax-efficient features:

 Keep a tally of your contributions and make sure they don’t exceed your allowances.